 Imagine that all these people who are afraid to speak up about their struggles or reach out for help could take this “half-step” in the right direction — a step that could eventually lead them to start proper treatment and maybe even save their lives.
 Isn’t it a beautiful vision?

-GPT-4 use cases — conclusions
+Use cases of GPT-4 — conclusions

 Got an idea for a GPT-4-based app?